How to Paint a Room

 - Wipe the walls clean with a damp towel or sponge and allow them to dry.

-Use painter's tape to mask off your moldings, windows, doors and ceiling.
+The next step in how to paint walls is to use painter's tape to mask off your moldings, windows, doors and ceiling.
 Always press the painter's tape down flat and even to prevent bleed-through.

 - For non-textured surfaces, mask it off where it meets the edge of the wall.
 Apply your painter’s tape in short, overlapping strips, pressing down firmly along the edge.